anastasiia-ku/anastasiia-ku.github.io/index.md

 * Visual Thinking: Empowering People and Organisations Through Visual Collaboration Book by Willemien Brand
 * Inspired: How to Create Tech Products Customers Love by Marty Cagan
+* Shape Up: Stop Running in Circles and Ship Work that Matters by Ryan Singer
+* The Culture Code: The Secrets of Highly Successful Groups by Daniel Coyle

+by Ryan Singer

 ### Books I Read Long Time Ago